Priygupt13/CMPE283_VirtualizationAssignments/README.md

 There are  total 5 features that we are trying to detect on our GCP VM.

-Pinbased (provided by professor Mike as codebase)
+1. Pinbased (provided by professor Mike as codebase)

+2. Primary ProcBased Controls

+3. Secondary ProcBased Controls

+4. Tertiary ProcBased Controls

+5. Exit Controls

+6. Entry Controls

 Team Member: Phani Sai Ram Munipalli